HumanSignal/Adala/README.md

 ## Support

-Are you in need of assistance or looking to engage with our community?
-Our [Discord channel]() is the perfect place for real-time support and interaction.
-Whether you have questions, need clarifications, or simply want to discuss topics related to our project, the Discord community is welcoming!
+Are you in need of assistance or looking to engage with the community?
+The [Discord channel]() is the perfect place for real-time support and interaction.
+Whether you have questions, need clarifications, or simply want to discuss topics related to the project, the Discord community is welcoming!

 ## FAQ

-- What is an agent?
+### What is an agent?
-- Agent is a set of skills and runtimes that could be used to execute those skills.
+Agent is a set of skills and runtimes that could be used to execute those skills.
 Each agent has its own unique environment (dataset) attached to it.
 You can define your own agent class that would have a unique set of skills for your domain.
--

 ## Interesting Stuff